axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

   </table>
  <h3>Evolution</h3>
   <p id="fnref4" style="text-align: justify; ">As I see it, the <span style="font-size: smaller; ">RADICAL</span> model of co-ownership and co-management is the next stage in collaboration.
 Everything humanity has accomplished has been based on collaboration, but we have acted as if dominance by a few is the only way to achieve it.<sup><a href="#fn4" rel="footnote">4</a></sup></p>
   <p style="text-align: justify; ">The dominance model of collaboration has become an obstacle to real progress and it is now getting in the way of the next surge of human accomplishments.
-Now it’s time to move on and build on the foundation of interdependence towards a higher level of collaboration.</p>
+Now it&rsquo;s time to move on and build on the foundation of interdependence towards a higher level of collaboration.</p>

  <h2>In Summary…</h2>
   <p style="text-align: justify; ">TBD</p>